 BC Lung and the Ministry of Environment and Climate Change Strategy collaborate provincially to oversee the Community Wood Smoke Reduction Program (CWSRP) in British Columbia.
-The program is designed to provided incentives to change out older, smoky wood stoves for cleaner heating options including heat pumps, pellet stoves and new, EPA or CSA certified, cleaner-burning wood stoves.
+The program is designed to provide incentives to change out older, smoky wood stoves for cleaner heating options including heat pumps, pellet stoves and new, EPA or CSA certified, cleaner-burning wood stoves.
 The program is designed also to raise awareness about good burning practices and educate the public about wood smoke and its effects on human health.

-2023 - 2024 Program Overview
+2024 Program Overview

 The program operates year round, however, exchanges are tracked within the calendar year (January to December) as rebate incentives may be updated in January of each year.
-Eligible residents of Prince George or the Regional District of Fraser-Fort George (unincorporated areas only) who exchange their old smoky wood stove can receive a:
+Eligible residents of Prince George or the Regional District of Fraser-Fort George (unincorporated areas only) who exchange their old smoky wood stove can receive rebates of:

 Please note that residents from Mackenzie, McBride, and Valemount are not eligible.
 See the Village of Valemount's own Wood Stove Exchange program here.
 Mackenzie and McBride do not have any such programs.